Accessibility

 Exterior Access Ramps

-Currently, the Museum has a wheelchair-accessible ramp located to the left-hand side of the main steps to the building.
+Currently, the Museum has a wheelchair-accessible ramp located on the left-hand side of the main steps to the building.

 Wheelchair Rentals